Savetang19/Cassette-tape-project/README.md

 ## Overview and features
    The main program will ask user for cassette tape data, which will be collected in collection data (If there is no any data file).
-It's also has other menus for the user to choose and print out the graphic.
+It's also has other menus for the user to choose and print out the results.

 **For the user's convenience, the program includes seven menus from which they can choose:**
 * Inset new tape.